10 tips for a healthy mind

 Helping others in need can help you get perspective on your own problems, improve your self-esteem and give you the chance to meet new people.
 Whether you’d like to volunteer for a charity, help out at a local primary school or do some shopping for an elderly relative, making a positive contribution will help you remember you have something to offer.

-6. Focussing on a challenge keeps my mind busy
+6. Focusing on a challenge keeps my mind busy

 When we set ourselves new challenges it makes us feel alive.
 It might be something small like reading a new book every month, or you might want a bigger challenge, like learning a new instrument or running a marathon.
 Whatever your goal, it’ll help you focus on something positive and you’ll feel happier and more confident as a result.